raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   raspistill -k
   ```

 1. You should see a camera preview.
-Press the Enter key to take a picture and exit.
 If you do not see a camera preview and instead receive an error message, check that your camera is properly connected to the Zero.
 Also ensure that your camera is enabled by opening the Raspberry Pi configuration menu under "Preferences":

   ![Raspberry Pi config menu](images/raspi-config-menu.png)

-1. Check that the camera is set to "Enabled".
-If it is not, change the setting to "Enabled", press OK and then reboot your Zero before trying again to take a picture with the `raspistill -k` command.
+  Check that the camera is set to "Enabled".
+If it is not, change the setting to "Enabled", press OK and then reboot your Zero before trying the `raspistill -k` command to check you can see a camera preview.

   ![Set camera to enabled](images/raspi-config.png)

 ## Coding the timelapse

 1. Once the camera is set up, we need to write some code to take regular pictures.
-Firstly open the file explorer and right click on a blank space inside the window.
+Open the file explorer, then right click on a blank space inside the file explorer window.

   ![File Explorer](images/file-explorer.png)